1qqru/exocore/_scrapbook/2022-12-thoughts-on-1960s-하녀.md

 ![](../images/housemaid%206.png)
 ![](../images/housemaid%207.png)

-The bleak, uninviting atmosphere of a dungeon-like house led by the oppressive, confined feelings evoke anxiety and discomfort, making it difficult for the inhabitants to feel at ease, and such uneasiness work as the catalyst for the major events that occur in the second act of the movie.
+The bleak, uninviting atmosphere of a dungeon-like house led by the oppressive, confined feelings evoke anxiety and discomfort, making it difficult for the inhabitants to feel at ease, and such uneasiness work as the catalyst for the major events that occur in the second act of the movie, as an outsider that presents a constant easiness in this realm shows up.

 ![](../images/housemaid%203.png)
 ![](../images/housemaid%204.png)